rlacher/sort-benchmark-cli/README.md

 **Measurement:**

 - *Runtime:* Measured by profiling the sort operation's execution time.
-- *Swaps:* Counted directly within the sorting algorithm's code during element swaps.
+- *Data writes:* Counted directly within the sorting algorithm's code by tracking the number of element writes (swaps, shifts, and inserts).
 - *Memory:* JVM heap memory consumption, measured at key points during the sorting process.

 **Algorithm implmementation:**